How to Sleep Well

 - 9. Establish a routine for going to bed.
 This routine could include: meditation, relaxing baths, listening to relaxing music, slow and deep breathing.
 The important thing is that you find a way to feel relaxed and therefore falling asleep easier.

-- 10, Do not watch TV before going to bed, and if possible, do not have one in your room.
+- 10. Don’t watch TV before going to bed.
+If possible, don’t even keep one in your room.

 - 11. Drink a relaxing tea.

 - 12. Sleep in baggy and comfortable clothing.

 - 13. Avoid foods rich in fats or those that are very salty at night.

 Below, we are going to talk about beneficial natural methods to help you get to sleep.

 Here are a few teas that could help you with this:

 Because of its relaxing properties, drinking a chamomile infusion with one tablespoon of dried flowers before going to bed could be helpful.
 It’s recommended that pregnant women avoid it.